 The State Narcotic Committee took a calmer view of cannabis in its 1931 report, observing, "Fortunately, it will never be as serious a problem as the narcotic drugs, because it is not cumulative in its effect and the sudden discontinuance of its use produces no withdrawal symptoms."
 Two years later, when the Depression was causing pressure for budget cutbacks, state Narcotics Division chief William Walker warned that the state was "wide opened to the ravages of 'loco weed' with nothing to stop its use by 5 million persons."
 "The marihuana situation is more serious than anyone but the State knows," he went on.
 "Requests are pouring in from sheriffs, chiefs of police and peace officers of all kinds, asking aid in running down growers and peddlers....
 Unless State aid is forthcoming the situation will be wide open by the end of the year."
 Later, however, after the agency's budget crisis was over, Walker's views on marijuana changed, and he came to oppose the proposed federal Marihuana Tax Act, probably out of concern over its unenforceability.
+154

-&lt;sup>139 "Crazy Weed Precaution," San Francisco Chronicle, March 7, 1928, p.7.
+148 "Crazy Weed Precaution," San Francisco Chronicle, March 7, 1928, p.7.

-&lt;sup>140 In 1940, federal agents seized a shipment of hemp stalks sent by the Amhempco Corp. of Illinois to Mr. Leland O. Walker, who had a hemp decorticating fibre machine in Chula Vista.
+In 1940, federal agents seized a shipment of hemp stalks sent by the Amhempco Corp. of Illinois to Mr. Leland O. Walker, who had a hemp decorticating fibre machine in Chula Vista.
 FBN Commissioner Anslinger threatened to file charges and warned that future shipments would not be allowed.
 Three years later, FBN officials discouraged an application by Mr. John Laidlaw of Chicago to cultivate hemp in California, claiming that California law prohibited cultivation of cannabis.
 Thanks to John Lupien for documentation from his unpublished manuscript, "Hemp and History's Future," including communications from Harry Anslinger, FBN District Supervisor Joseph Manning, FBN Deputy Commissioner Will S. Wood, John S. Laidlaw, et al.

-&lt;sup>141 State Narcotic Committee, "Report on Drug Addiction in California," Sacramento, 1926, p.
+150 State Narcotic Committee, "Report on Drug Addiction in California," Sacramento, 1926, p.
 14.

-&lt;sup>142 Los Angeles Examiner, Feb.
+151 Los Angeles Examiner, Feb.
 18, 1930, p.1.

-&lt;sup>143 "Drive on Marajuana [sic] in City is Planned," Sacramento Bee, Feb.
+152 "Drive on Marajuana [sic] in City is Planned," Sacramento Bee, Feb.
 21, 1930, p.9.

-&lt;sup>144 San Francisco Chronicle, Oct.
+153 San Francisco Chronicle, Oct.
 4, 1933 p.4; quoted in Morgan, op. cit., p.
 145.

-&lt;sup>145 Jim Baumohl, "'Now We Won't Call It Lobbying," op. cit., and personal communication July 14, 1998.
+$^{^{154}}$ Jim Baumohl, "Now We Won't Call It Lobbying," op. cit., and personal communication July 14, 1998.

 By and large, California was unfazed by the famous reefer madness campaign of the later 1930s.
 The state having already outlawed the drug, the push for a federal law received little notice.
 U.S. Commissioner of Narcotics Harry Anslinger singled out California for having exemplary narcotics laws which needed no amendment.
 In 1937, the state did add cannabis cultivation as a separate offense.
 In the next legislature for the first time the word "marihuana" was written into the law when the narcotics code was rewritten as part of the new Health and Safety Code.
+In the next legislature for the first time the word "marihuana" was written into the law when the narcotics code was rewritten as part of the new Health and Safety Code.
+In the next legislature for the first time the word "marihuana" was written into the law when the narcotics code was rewritten as part of the new Health and Safety Code.

 Not until 1940 did the state finally publish a brief pamphlet, "Marihuana: Our Newest Narcotic Menace."
-It reported, among other items:
+157 It reported, among other items: